-The main difference between regular salt and kosher salt is that kosher salt has been blessed by a Jewish rabbi.
-It is used in the kosher process of drawing blood out of meat, in compliance with Jewish religious law.
+The main difference between regular salt and kosher salt is that kosher salt is used in the kosher process of drawing blood out of meat, in compliance with Jewish religious law.
 Kosher salt is large and flaky and can be used in magic to quickly draw out or absorb negativity (just as it absorbs blood from meat)!

 5. Table Salt